-The Student Disability Center and the Assistive Technology Resource Center offer the following recommendations to faculty as you redesign your face-to-face courses for online delivery.
+The Student Disability Center and the Assistive Technology Resource Center offer the following recommendations to faculty as you redesign your face-to-face courses for hybrid or online delivery.
 The focus is on accessibility, as well as accommodation for individual needs.

-Design for asynchronous delivery
+- Design for asynchronous delivery.

-Students may be accessing your course from different time zones, while students with disabilities may need to work around the effects of their disability.
+- Students may be accessing your course from different time zones, while students with disabilities may need to work around the effects of their disability.

-Record your lectures and have them available for a longer period of time (more than two weeks)
+- Record your lectures and have them available for a longer period of time (more than two weeks)

-Increased access to lectures for all students gives them the opportunity to review points they may have missed when first presented.
+- Increased access to lectures for all students gives them the opportunity to review points they may have missed when first presented.
 It also allows students to use other accommodations, such as sign language interpreters, more effectively.

 - Deliver Lectures

-- If using PowerPoint, use Slide Layouts for screenreader-friendly slides.
+- If using PowerPoint, use Slide Layouts for screen reader-friendly slides.